netchemo/Getting-and-Cleaning-Data/README.md

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 The project consisted of the following deliverables:

-1. A tidy data set called <tidyDataSet.txt>
+1. A tidy data set called *tidyDataSet.txt*.
-2. A link to my Github repository with my script for performing the analysis <https://github.com/netchemo/Getting-and-Cleaning-Data>
+2. A link to my Github repository with my script for performing the analysis https://github.com/netchemo/Getting-and-Cleaning-Data.
-3. A code book that describes the variables, the data, and any transformations or work performed to clean up the data called <CodeBook.md>
+3. A code book that describes the variables, the data, and any transformations or work performed to clean up the data called *CodeBook.md*.
-4. A <README.md> file included in the repo with my scripts; this document is the <README.md>
+4. A <README.md> file included in the repo with my scripts; this document is the *README.md* file.

 ## Project Description